 We find that socio-demographic characteristics - such as age, gender, education and income - do not seem to have an effect on the four identified attitudes.
 On the contrary, other characteristics that can profile the consumer suggest that some differences may exist.
-More in detail, we have that the consumers interested in additional information are also those that more often read labels (cluster 2 and 3).
-Newspapers and educational TV programs seem to be the most important sources of information for consumers that are interested in additional information on sustainability but that do not clearly take into account these issues while purchasing (cluster 2); while labels are the most relevant source of information for consumers who declare that environmental sustainability certifications and logos affect their purchases (cluster 1 and 3).
+More in detail, we find that the consumers interested in additional information on environmental sustainability issues are also those who more often read food labels in general (cluster 2 and 3).
+Newspapers and educational TV programs seem to be the most important sources of information for consumers that are interested in additional information on sustainability but that do not clearly take into account these issues in the choice among food products

+(cluster 2); while labels are the most relevant source of information for consumers who declare that environmental sustainability certifications and logos affect their purchases (cluster 1 and 3).

 As the identified attitudes towards the environmental sustainability of food products seem to be related to personal inclinations and not to socio-demographic conditions, one managerial implication of our results is that marketing initiatives need not to be segmented on the basis of the latter characteristics.

 Moreover, we highlight how a large share of the consumers that choose environmentally sustainable products (cluster 1 and 3) are driven by information on labels, confirming the importance of labels as a mean to communicate food attributes to consumers, overcoming information asymmetry between producers and consumers.
-Those consumers that still need more information to decide to take a clear standpoint (cluster 2) give a high importance to newspapers and educational TV programs.
+Those consumers that still need more information to decide to take a clear standpoint (cluster 2) give a high importance also to newspapers and educational TV programs.
 Maybe such consumers are in need of more trust for certifications.